 Perfect for a woodland border or specimen planting, this is one variety that will surely earn its place as an incredible focal point.
 This shrub reaches heights of six to eight feet or more, with a rounded habit.

-You can find ‘Kramer’s Supreme’ in quart-size containers available via Amazon.
+You can find ‘Kramer’s Supreme’ in three-gallon containers available from Fast Growing Trees.

 6. Mine No Yuki